-With hundreds of board games out there, you’d think there would be no end to all the new games to try during board game night.
-Yet there are a handful of games that seem to always find their way into the lineup every game night.
+With hundreds of board games out there – from two player games to big party games – you’d think there would be no end to all the new games to try during board game night.
+Yet there are a handful of games that seem to always find their way into the lineup every time.

-I’ve compiled five of the worst offenders here to call them out for their overrated status.
+We’ve compiled five of the worst offenders here to call them out for their overrated board game status.
 These are the games that cause serious boardgamers to let out a collective groan every time someone suggests playing them.

 Of course, keep in mind this post is just for fun.
 If you like playing these games with your friends, that’s great!
 Other peoples’ opinions shouldn’t influence your enjoyment of something.

 With that said, let’s dive into things and start with our first overrated board game.

 Coup receives a lot of praise as a social deduction and bluffing game, but it’s one of my least favorite games.

 When you lose both your roles, you are eliminated from the game.
 So dock points for player elimination, but it’s not a huge deal as Coup games tend to be pretty quick.